-Torchstar’s best outdoor rope lights come with 120 LEDs spaced every 3.3 feet that give you up to 160° of light.
+Torchstar’s outdoor rope light come with 120 LEDs spaced every 3.3 feet that give you up to 160° of light.
 You’ll get well-balanced bright illumination that won’t dim or flicker.
-The outside tubing of these lights is an environmentally-friendly PVC material that seals out the moisture and protects your lights from shorting out.
-There are integrated connectors that allow you to link up to 150 feet of lights on one strand to loop them around your yard or garden.
+The outside tubing of these rope lights is an environmentally-friendly PVC material that seals out the moisture and protects your rope light from shorting out.
+There are integrated connectors that allow you to link up to 150 feet of rope light on one strand to loop them around your yard or garden.

-You’ll get seven different color options when you pick these best outdoor rope lights, and the neon color stands out against any backdrop.
+You’ll get seven different color options when you pick this rope light, and the neon color stands out against any backdrop.
 Each purchase brings a UL-listed polarity fuse, 30 plastic mounting clips, 3.9 foot power cord, and 60 nickel-plated screws.
 This makes installation fast and easy, especially around windows and patios.
 It has a customized rectifier that comes with a max load of 5A.
-The lights will last up to 50,000 hours, and there is a year warranty attached to each purchase.
+The rope light will last up to 50,000 hours, and there is a year warranty attached to each purchase.

 - Full year warranty from the date of purchase

 - Difficult to get in touch with customer care

 - Very rigid design that doesn’t bend easily without snapping